International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 -	check you have the config/ and keys/ directories
 -	docker run -d –name=omejdn -p 4567:4567 -v $PWD/config:/opt/config -v $PWD/keys:/opt/keys dockerimage

-dockerimage can be built with the command: docker build . -t imageName If it runs successfully, you can run the server in http://localhost:4567
+dockerimage can be built with the command: "docker build . -t imageName"

+If it runs successfully, you can run the server in http://localhost:4567

 2. Adding a client